 What are the greatest barriers to efficient and effective restructurings and insolvencies in the jurisdiction?
 Are there any proposals for reform to counter any such barriers?

-There are three, in our view: the scope of the moratorium, questions of UK recognition of foreign plans of reorganization, and questions of EU recognition of UK proceedings following Brexit.
+There are three, in our view: the scope of the moratorium, questions of UK recognition of foreign plans of reorganisation, and questions of EU recognition of UK proceedings following Brexit.

-- UK recognition of foreign plans of reorganization: See Question 16. above.
-The UK plans to consult as to whether to implement the new UNCITRAL Model Law on Insolvency-Related Judgments, but the timing and outcome of that consultation remain uncertain.
+- UK recognition of foreign plans of reorganisation: See Question 17 above.
+While the UK government announced in July 2023 its intention to legislate to implement the UNCITRAL’s Model Law on Enterprise Group Insolvency at the earliest opportunity, the timing of the implementation process remains uncertain.
+Equally, the UK plans to consult as to whether to implement the new UNCITRAL Model Law on Insolvency-Related Judgments, but the timing and outcome of that consultation remain uncertain.

-- Post-Brexit limitations on European recognition of UK proceedings: as of 1 January 2021, EU member states no longer automatically recognize UK insolvency proceedings.
+- Post-Brexit limitations on European recognition of UK proceedings: as of 1 January 2021, EU member states no longer automatically recognise UK insolvency proceedings.
 Recognition is a matter of the private international law regimes in each Member State.
 The loss of automatic recognition of UK proceedings across the EU may make it more complex, lengthy and expensive to resolve cross-border mandates, raising the prospect that parallel proceedings may be necessary if certainty is required.
-To date, the English courts have taken a pragmatic approach to sanctioning schemes of arrangement and restructuring plans unless there is “no reasonable prospect of the scheme having substantial effect”, especially where there is very substantial support for the scheme or plan.
+See for example the following restructurings that have used parallel proceedings: Vroon, which used a Dutch WHOA with an English scheme of arrangement, Cimolai, Italian concordata preventive with an English restructuring plan and McDermott, Dutch WHOA with an English restructuring plan To date, the English courts have taken a pragmatic approach to sanctioning schemes of arrangement and restructuring plans unless there is “no reasonable prospect of the scheme having substantial effect”, especially where there is very substantial support for the scheme of arrangement or plan and, as noted in the response to Question 17 above, Rome I ensures that schemes of arrangement and restructuring plans are recognised in EU member states.
 However, the acid test for recognition will occur if a dissenting creditor seeks to pursue remedies and / or challenge the effectiveness of a UK restructuring elsewhere.
 This has yet to occur in a post-Brexit context, so far as the authors are aware.

 United Kingdom: Restructuring & Insolvency